mebusy/notes/dev_notes/AlgorithmII_MST.md

 }
 ```

+ - E+V
+    - It process the V vertices in topological order; it relaxes each fo the E edges exactly once.

 #### Application: Content-aware resizing

  - Seam carving: [Avidan and Shamir] Resize an image without distortion for display on cell phones and web browsers.